 Open a blank document in Microsoft PowerPoint and click SmartArt under the Design tab.

 You should see a popup window where you can select a SmartArt graphic.
-There are several templates to pick from under Hierarchy.

-1. Change the font style and size
+2. Change the font style and size

-Large sans serif fonts are commonly used because they are supposed to be read by everyone.
-If your org chart becomes too crowded, you may need to reduce the font size of some names while keeping legibility.
+If your org chart becomes too crowded, you may need to reduce font size while keeping legibility.

-1. Edit the organization chart
+3. Edit the chart

-The SmartArt Design tab gives you options to insert a new shape or add more shapes, alter the title position, font color, and name order, among other things.
+The SmartArt Design tab gives you options to insert a new shape or add more shapes, and alter the title position, font color, and name order, among other things.

-1. Insert pictures or icons into an org chart in PowerPoint
+4. Insert pictures or icons

-After you’ve finished changing your org charts, go to the File tab at the top of the page and select Save or Save As… to save the file.
+After you’ve finished your org chart, go to the “File” tab and select “Save” or “Save As”… to save the file.

 The pros and cons of creating an organizational chart in PowerPoint

-Pros of creating an org chart
+Pros of creating an org chart in PowerPoint

-• Flexibility: The structure of the organization can be manually changed at any time.
+• Flexibility: The structure of the organization can be manually changed at any time

-Cons of creating an org chart
+Cons of creating an org chart in PowerPoint

 Read: 11 Types of Charts and How Businesses Use Them